Sheepolution/how-to-love/book/chapter13.md

-#Chapter 13 - Collision
+# Chapter 13 - Detecting collision
 Let's say we're making a game where you can shoot down monsters.
 A monster should die when it is hit by a bullet.
 So what we need to check is: Is the monster colliding with a bullet?

 We're going to create a *collision check* function.
-For that we need to know, when do 2 rectangles collide?
+We will be checking collision between rectangles.
+This is called AABB collision.
+So we need to know, when do two rectangles collide?

-I created an image with 3 examples:
+I created an image with three examples:

 ![](/images/book/13/rectangles1.png)